-Alfred Mann, our Chairman and Chief Executive Officer, is also serving as the Chairman of Advanced Bionics Corporation.
-Mr. Mann is involved in many other business and charitable activities.
+Alfred Mann, our Chairman and Chief Executive Officer, is involved in many other business and charitable activities.
 As a result, the time and attention Mr. Mann devotes to the operation of our business varies, and he may not expend the same time or focus on our activities as other, similarly situated chief executive officers.
 If Mr. Mann is unable to devote the time and attention necessary to running our business, we may not be able to execute our business strategy and our business could be materially harmed.